linkedusermodelontology/lumo/README.md

 - Distribute knowledge to several ontologies, with one *core* ontology including most upper concepts, relations and axioms and several more specific ontologies for specific, populous, sub-domains (e.g. LUMO-Arts, LUMO-Sports, etc.).
 Subdomains will be connected to *core* and potentially with each other.
 - Extend the arts-culture and sports subdomains.
 - Update mappings to current versions of connected schemata.
+- Update mappings to cover the entirety of v2.0.
 - Create mappings to the [Arts & Architecture Thesaurus (AAT)](http://www.getty.edu/research/tools/vocabularies/aat/index.html).